 While it’s not as good from top-to-bottom, the grounds are lush and provide a relaxing morning walk, the new Centertown area is exceptional, from the interior of the new lobby to Centertown Market, Banana Cabana, and Sebastian’s Bistro.
 Even the outlying room buildings look a lot like Jamaica or Cayman when partially-obscured by palms or if you squint just right.
 There’s a ton to explore at Caribbean Beach, and I love wandering this resort late at night or in the early morning.

 With that said, this is not as much of a runaway victory as you might expect.
-The duo of new counter service dining options, Centertown Market and Spyglass Grill, is actually better than Captain Cook’s.
-Then there’s the new Sebastian’s Bistro table service restaurant, which has a menu far more ambitious than ‘Ohana or Kona Cafe.
+The duo of counter service dining options, Centertown Market and Spyglass Grill, is actually better than Captain Cook’s.
+Then there’s Sebastian’s Bistro’s new family-style meal that is the best dinner deal in all of Walt Disney World.
+(I’d take that over ‘Ohana or Kona Cafe.)
 Add to that Banana Cabana, which is now arguably the best pool bar at any Walt Disney World resort, and you’ve got quite the formidable lineup.

 Pools: Polynesian – If there was one battle where Caribbean Beach Resort could’ve pulled off an upset without grading on a curve, it’s here.
 On our list of the Top 10 Pools at Walt Disney World, Fuentes del Morro Pool (aka “Pirate Pool) at Disney’s Caribbean Beach Resort ranked #3 and Lava Pool at Disney’s Polynesian Village Resort ranked #2.